McCormick to buy hot-sauce maker Cholula's parent for $800 million

 Several food producers, ranging from plant-based patty maker Beyond Meat Inc to breakfast cereal maker Kellogg Co, have seen a surge in their sales to supermarkets as people cook more at home due to the health crisis.

-McCormick, which already owns Frank’s RedHot and Old Bay hot sauce brands, reported an 8% jump in sales in its latest reporting quarter, as higher at-home food consumption outweighed weak sales to its restaurant partners.
+McCormick, which already owns Frank’s RedHot hot sauce brand, reported an 8% jump in sales in its latest reporting quarter, as higher at-home food consumption outweighed weak sales to its restaurant partners.

-Hot sauces have grown in popularity in recent years, thanks in part to the rising popularity of spicier cuisines such as Thai and Szechwan, as well as the pop-culture influence of YouTube shows such as Hot Ones.
+Hot sauces have grown in popularity, thanks to the rising popularity of spicier cuisines such as Thai and Szechwan, as well as the pop-culture influence of YouTube shows such as Hot Ones.

 Cholula’s annual net sales are about $96 million and are expected to grow in the mid-to high-single digits in a normalized environment beyond the pandemic, McCormick said.